-This historic 1869 four-story hotel is conveniently located in charming Delaware Water Gap next to the Appalachian Trail.
+Deer Head Inn is a historic 1869 four-story hotel that is conveniently located in charming Delaware Water Gap next to the Appalachian Trail.
 It’s a simple and old-fashioned kind of place, not a modern luxury hotel.
 It’s for the jazz-loving, trail-hopping romantic who loves the charm of a hotel steeped in a bygone era, and in a charming small town.
 The bar and restaurant on the ground floor also happens to be the longest continually running jazz club in the United States.

 The 8 understated rooms have wood floors, antique-style furnishings, and private bathrooms.
 Suites add living rooms with a pull-out sofa.
 There is no elevator, no TV, no bells and whistles.